-Sponsor of the Heartland Writers Conference and 'Great Beginnings' and 'Great Successes' Writing Competition, Heartland Writers Guild is a not-for-profit multi-genre organization devoted to helping its members market their writing.
+The Heartland Writers Guild is a not-for-profit, multi-genre organization dedicated to helping its members market their writing.

 In 1988, a series of Sunday afternoon writing classes